lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/19+ Her jaws.md

 "To devour is to show true admiration and love.
 There's nothing more intimate than to become one with someone...
 Especially like this...
 Slowly...
 Piece by piece...
 Savoring each one."

-"To devour is to show true admiration and love.
-There's nothing more intimate than to become one with someone...
+"...
 Especially like this...
 Slowly...
 Piece by piece...
 Savoring each one."
 Chrysalis explained slowly and intimately, and then made a tremulous sigh, elated by the prospect of eating the Sun demigoddess, "You are the most precious thing for me in existence.
 I **want** you in me."
 "One night I might lose **all** restrains and sink deep..."
 She licked her fangs, "Are you afraid of it?"

 *She felt a cold shiver at her words, as she heard the hunger in her voice.
 To her surprise, her face heated up and she went red instantly.*